0xPolygonID/tutorials/mkdocs/docs/verifier/verification-library/config.md

 The set of APIs included in the verification library can be split into two main categories:

-- [Authentication Request APIs](./request-api-guide.md) allow to design criteria in order to authenticate a user
+- [Authentication Request APIs](./request-api-guide.md) allow to design criteria in order to authenticate a user.
-- [Verification APIs](./verification-api-guide.md) allow to verify the proof sent by the user
+- [Verification APIs](./verification-api-guide.md) allow verifying the proof sent by the user.

-Both the APIs are available either in Golang and Javascript
+Both the APIs are available either in Golang or Javascript:

 === "GoLang"